 The causes of this type of anemia are:

-- gastrointestinal bleedings - potentially due to gastric ulcers or colorectal cancer
+- Gastrointestinal bleedings - potentially due to gastric ulcers or colorectal cancer; and

-- impaired absorption - e.g., after bariatric surgery or after a gastrectomy
+- Impaired absorption - e.g., as a gastric sleeve result or after a gastrectomy.

 As mentioned above, the symptoms of iron deficiency anemia are caused by insufficient oxygen supply.
 The anemia symptoms are common for all types of anemia, and include: